changelly/api-changelly/README.md

 ```

 * `minFrom`, `minTo`, `maxFrom`, `maxTo` params denote the frame, inside of which we would be able to perform the fix rate exchange and give to the user the exact amount of assets that was shown initially.
-* Fixed rate methods return the rate `id` that can be used for 1 minute or 30 sec in `getFixRateForAmount`.
+* Fixed rate methods return the `rateId` that can be used for a limited period of time.
+The `rateId` is valid for 30 sec in `getFixRateForAmount` and 1 minute in `getFixRate`.
 This time should be enough for user to initiate the exchange.
 * Expired rate `id` cannot be used for creation of the fixed rate transaction.
 * `id` has to be stored somewhere and will be used as `rateId` param while calling.
 * `result` or `rate` is a parameter that you can show to the user as the exchange rate.